stevekirks/deckgl-trips/README.md

 ### Data format
 Sample data is stored in the `public/data` folder.
 Not all bus/ferry vehicles or stops are shown.
-If you wish to use different data, the `default-app-config.ts` file contains default labels and URLs that can be updated.
+If you wish to use different data, colors or basemap, modify `public/app-settings.json`.